By Lupita Peimbert

 Of course, a visit to the Musée Louvre is a must, as it houses many centuries of art and history; but know that it can take the entire day to see some of the exhibits only.
 The Musée d’Orsay is equally interesting, especially if you love French Impressionism.
 For variety and eclectic pieces, go to the Centre Georges Pompidou.
 Other favorites: Musée Rodin –I love the sculptures and gardens, and Musée de la Vie Romantique.
 And don’t forget the 20 free small museums around the city, showing how people lived and decorated their homes.

 So many parks, so little time! – Luxemburg Gardens and Parc Monceau are worth a stroll.
 Parks, to fully enjoy them, are a great choice for a long morning or quiet afternoon, to sit and read, to walk slowly; in other words, to enjoy la vie!
 These other parks may spark your interest: Buttes-Chaumont, Bois de Vincennes, and Bois de Boulogne.

 Notre Dame –who would not visit the place where the Hunchback lived? ;-).
 Also, the stained-glass windows with biblical scenes at Sainte-Chapelle are not to be missed.
 Both churches are amazing, and not far from each other.

 5. The Metro.
 Any Metro.

 The metro stations in Paris can bring you wonderful experiences.
 The Paris Metro, which began operating in the 19th century, is an underground train system that takes you everywhere within the Metropolitan area.
 The metro also connects you to trains that eventually take you to airports and surrounding towns and neighborhoods.
-Most of the stations are decorated in Art Nouveau, but each one has its own feeling and a theme.
+Most of the stations are decorated with Art Nouveau, but each one has its own feeling and a theme.
 My favorites: Cluny-La Sorbonne, Abbesses, Arts et Metiers, and Concorde, just to name a few.